gpremp/Blog-Post-App01/README.md

 step 4
-open cmd in the server and blog-post-app folder run command "npm start" to run the both server and user-management-app
+open cmd in the server and blog-post-app folder run command "npm start" to run blog_post_app

 The blog-post-app will run on port no. 3000